chenhaotian/Bayesian-Bricks/cran-comments.md

-## Release summary
+## Resubmission
-This is a minor release
+This is a resubmission.
+In this version I have:

+* Converted the DESCRIPTION title to title case.

+* Add referenced publishions and the corresponding DOIs to the DESCRIPTION.

 ## Test environments
 * local Ubuntu 16.04, R 3.6.2